google/applied-machine-learning-intensive/acs/ac1/_sources/basic_descriptive_statistics/outliers_and_skew.rst

    :alt: A histogram of student heights.
 Lia and Katrina are the tallest of the 11 students.

 In this example, there are two students whose heights are much greater than the rest of the students.
-Lia's height is 188 cm and Katrina's height is 193 cm.
-Taking the mean of the students' heights results in 168.45 centimeters (cm).
-Using the mean as your only summary statistic can often be misleading.
-In this case, the mean does not accurately represent what one might assume is the height at which each student is approximately at.
+Lia's height is 188 centimeters (cm) and Katrina's height is 193 cm.
+Taking the mean of the students' heights results in 168.45 (cm).
+Using the mean as the only summary statistic of a dataset can often be misleading.
+In this example of student heights, the mean does not accurately depict the heights of the students.
+It especially would not be the correct statistic to use in making decisions regarding height that would impact each student.
 Consider the effects if this school decided to use the mean to decide how high the student desks needed to be.
+This would result in desks that are too high for most students and too small for a few others.

 .. admonition:: Skew Definition